splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/1-concepts/4-debug.md

 * The first play button will **continue** the execution, only stopping again at the next breakpoint encountered.
 * The second button will **step-over** the current line - moving to the next line shown.
-* Next are **step-into** and **step-out**, both of which we will explore in [Part 2](../../../part-2-organised-code/2-organising-code/0-overview.md).
+* The next two buttons are **step-into** and **step-out**, both of which we will explore in [Part 2](../../../part-2-organised-code/2-organising-code/0-overview.md).
-* You can use the next button to **restart** the program.
+* The fifth button is used to **restart** the program.
 * Finally, the last button will **stop** the program.

-Give it a try.
-In this program, we can hit the **step-over** button to go to line 4.
+Give it a try!

+Hit the **step-over** button to run line 3 and go to line 4.
 Switch the tab at the bottom to the Terminal to see the "Hello World!" message written.
 Press **step-over** again, and line 4 will run, the next message will appear, and the program will stop as this was the last instruction.

 :::tip

 As you progress, you will be able to use this tool to help you explore the code you write.
-Debuggers are great for locating complicated issues, and are good to help you see how the program is running.
+Debuggers are great for locating complicated issues and are good to help you see how the program is running.

 :::